anima-libera/ipsys/README.md

 - Precomile the shaders to SPIR-V or something.
 - Expand the TODO list, it is not long enough xd.
 - Be able to compile without the SDL2 library (use Xorg, Wayland, WinAPI, whatever, but keep SDL2 as an optional dependancy).
+- More types of interaction laws.
+  - Boids-like laws.
+  - Friction laws.

 ### Rerwite it in Rust ?